lnochili/azure-actions-imagebuilder/README.md

 By default, the value for distributor-type is set to ManagedImage.

 #### dist-resource-id & dist-location: (optional)
-Both these values are mandatory if the distributor type is Managed Image or SharedGalleryImage.
+* Both these values are mandatory if the distributor type is SharedGalleryImage.
+The dist-resource-id is used to create an image version under the image definition in Azure regions listed in dist-location.

+* For ManagedImage, dist-resource-id is used to create the Managed image resource with the imageName and the image will be created in the Azure region set in dist-location.
+If no value is provided, The value of dist-resource-id is set to a default image name (mi_ which will be unique in the Azure region set in dist-location.

 The value of dist-resource-id needs to be set as given below:
 * Managed Image ResourceID:
     ```bash
     /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/images/<imageName>

     dist-location - westus2  #set to one of the Azure region to which the Managed image needs to be distributed.
     ```
-* Azure Shared Image Gallery - this MUST already exist!
+* Azure Shared Image Gallery ResourceID:
-    * ResourceID:
+   The Image Gallery and the Image Definition must already exist and the ResourceID provided is an existing Azure Resource.

     ```bash
     /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/galleries/<galleryName>/images/<imageDefName>

      dist-location - westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
      ```

 * VHD
     * You cannot pass any values to this, Image Builder will create the VHD and the Github action will emit the resource id of VHD as output variable.